MaziMuhlari/bless/README.md

-# bless
+# blesser
-An application that aims to match the blesser and the blessed.
+A dating website for individuals that find it important to know how much money their partner earns.